 Considering the exposed methodological approach, the OSA reference population was stabilized in an average figure around 52,600 KAU, in the period 2016-2017, for the whole country.
-Mainland Portugal accounted for approximately 45,700 KAU, followed by around 3,600 KAU in the Autonomous Region of Azores and 3,300 KAU in the Autonomous Region of Madeira.
+Mainland Portugal accounted for approximately 45,700 KAU, followed by around 3,600 KAU in Azores and 3,300 KAU in the Autonomous Regions of Madeira.